2015 Opportunities and Vacancies

 - apply creative approaches to traditional subjects

 (Please arrange your summer breaks or vacations before or after your internship, not during).
-Qualified students applying for summer internships and available for 10 week internships will be given preference.
+Students applying for summer internships and available for 10 or more weeks will be given preference over equally qualified applicants for shorter time periods.

 Law Students please note, we do not guarantee that you will have opportunities to do legal research during your internship--although we will make an effort to provide at least one or more meaningful large scale legal research assignments for you.

-Due the large number of inquries we receive, any communications that do not contain all of the above requested information components will not be answered.
+Due the large number of inquiries we receive, any communications that do not contain all of the above requested information components will not be considered or acknowledged.
+We can assure you of this: An email along the following lines will not receive a response:

 Applicants for all positions (Summer, Fall, Winter Term, Spring) must indicate in your cover letter